GeneseeValleyCalligraphyGuild/gvcalligraphy.org/src/pages/index.md

 **Our Latest Workshop Offerings - more information to come**

-Pencil Romans with Annie Barnhardt (in person, in September)

-Zoom workshop with Mike Gold in January, 2025.

 Second Saturdays continue.
 See our [Meetings](https://www.gvcalligraphy.org/meetings) page for the latest schedule.

 One-day or weekend workshops are held two or more times a year.
-Recent instructors have included Barbara Close, Randall Hasson, Annie Barnhardt (Gail Vick Barnhardt), Carol Henshaw, Carrie Imai, Rosie Kelly, Lorrie Frear.
+Recent instructors have included Mike Gold, Barbara Close, Randall Hasson, Annie Barnhardt (Gail Vick Barnhardt), Carol Henshaw, Carrie Imai, Rosie Kelly, Lorrie Frear.

 We were a sponsor for the 2021 Legacies Conference - we sent them nearly 400 Crane artist trading cards to put in the grab bags!